Dynamic composition

 ```

-Any attributes you put on `<au-compose>` (like `class`, `style`, or event handlers) get transferred to the host element.
+For non-custom-element compositions, attributes you put on `<au-compose>` (like `class`, `style`, or event handlers) are transferred only when `tag` creates a real host element.
+Without `tag`, there is no host element to receive them.

 ### Practical Host Element Example